Raspberry-NQ/SMSROUTE/README.md

 An app on IOS,to find the shortest route in SZMS

-My teammates: LLY,HHY,XYY,ZXY,ZX.
+My teammates: LLY,HYY,XYY,ZXY,ZX.
-Thank them very much for write the "points" and "lines" .
+Thank them very much for collecting the data and writing the form.